nimroddanielmaayan/chrome-extensions/notes.md

 - For this we have the sendMessage API

-- These messages can then be listened to in any script, using the addListener method
+- These messages can then be "sent" from any script and "listened" to in any script, using the sendMessage\addListener methods

 - It's possible to only listen to certain messages and not to all of them, if that makes more sense

+- Message passing best practices:
+  - It's recommended to save all the extensions messages in a file named `messages.ts` and to define the messages data inside an `enum` (reminder: that's a data type that exists in TS but not in JS)
+  - It's also good practice to write messages in ALL_CAPS_WITH_UNDERSCORES
+  - Then, we can export and import the messages to wherever they're needed
+  - That's not strictly required (messages can also be regular strings), but it makes it easier to keep track of all the messages in the extension this way

 ### Data Fetching and HTTP Requests